derrix060/MutationTestingPresentation/README.md

 TOTAL        83     22    73%
 ```

-As you can see on report, the our BankAccout class (bank py) is 100% covered.
+As you can see on the report, the our BankAccout class (bank py) is 100% covered.

 ### `Mutation`